takuma929/LuminosityThreshold/README.md

 %% Instructions %%

 This repository stores raw data and codes to reproduce figures in the publication above.
 Clone the repository and set the repository to current directory in MATLAB.
+Make sure to add the repository to path so MATLAB can find files.
 Run LT_main.m and all figures will be saved in a folder called Figs.

 Main codes to run the simulation: